skynet-guide/docs/docs/help/faq.md

   </summary>
   Try to check the running processes for Sia-UI and siad and terminate them all.
 If you don't know how to do it, just restart your computer, it will have same effect.
 Then try to launch it again.
   <br><br>
   - If the error is not going away, you most likely recently updated.
 If you check logs in the Sia Data Folder, you will probably notice errors like "incompatible version" or issues with consensus.
 In such case you will need to re-sync your consensus and make sure you are running latest version and delete all old versions and shortcuts.
-More details and instructions <a href="https://support.sia.tech/forks/so-you-didnt-update-in-time">here</a>.
+More details and instructions <a target="_blank" rel="noopener noreferrer" href="ps://support.sia.tech/forks/so-you-didnt-update-in-time">here</a>.
   <br><br>
   - (Windows only) If nothing helps and you remember that you tried to uninstall Sia-UI previously, it's also possible you messed up your registry.
 Based on community feedback, CCleaner is often recommended as an app to use in order to clean up Sia stuff.
-Once you do, download and install <a href="https://sia.tech/get-started">latest version</a> again.
+Once you do, download and install <a target="_blank" rel="noopener noreferrer" href="ps://sia.tech/get-started">latest version</a> again.
 </details>

 <!-- my seed doesn't work -->